tharunteja2009/resume-job-matcher/README.md

-microsoft autogen - for agents creation and workflow mongo DB - for tracking of uploads to portal mem0 + rag - for both agents store their context , one is resume another one is job. python - for programing pdfplumber - for pdf parsing of resume or job description fastAPI - for api development of /uploadcv, /uploadjd and /processjobbycv
+microsoft autogen - for agents creation and workflow mongo DB - for tracking of uploads to portal
+ChromaDB vector database - for both agents store their context , one is resume another one is job. python - for programing pdfplumber - for pdf parsing of resume or job description fastAPI - for api development of /uploadcv, /uploadjd and /processjobbycv